theneolanders/resonite-voice-bridge/README.md

 - **Language**: The language to use for speech recognition.
 See the list of supported languages below.
 - **Debug Mode**: When enabled, debug mode will send a debugConfidence event in addition to each recognition message.
+- **Stream Output**: When enabled, the transcription will be sent after each recognition event.
+For multi-word transcriptions, this may result in incomplete or incorrect transcriptions being sent.
+This is because Google's Speech To Text service updates the transcript in real-time as it gains confidence about previous words from later context.
+When disabled, a single transcript will be sent when the service determines the speech input has ended.
 - **Punctuation Removal**: When enabled, punctuation will be removed from the transcript.
 This means only letters, numbers, and space characters will remain.
 - **Confidence Threshold**: When enabled, the confidence threshold will be used to filter out predictions that are below the threshold.
 The value is a number between 0.0 and 1.0.
 - **Word Replacement**: When enabled, the user will be able to replace words in the transcript.
 This can be used to uncensor the Google transcript, or to fix recognition errors.
 By default this list is populated with a list of common profanities.